bchiu/Traction-reactjs/readme.md

 # Traction
 #### EV Dashboard Development Framework

 Traction is a hybrid mobile framework for building rich human machine interfaces (ie. dashboards) for different types of electric vehicles, from e-bikes and e-skateboards to electric motorcycles and cars.
-It began as a simple dashboard app for the VESC bldc controller by Benjamin Vedder (https://github.com/vedderb/bldc) and migrated towards a platform for building custom GUIs that connect to different motor controllers.
+It began as a simple dashboard app for the Vesc BLDC controller by Benjamin Vedder (https://github.com/vedderb/bldc) and migrated towards a platform for building custom GUIs that connect to different motor controllers.

 Traction draws upon the ReactJS framework to provide an architecture that encourages the use of self-contained and fully styled, reusable components.
 These include speedometers, temperature gauges, trip odometers, battery indicators, watt meters, etc. K.I.S.S. principles and zen philosophy is the underlying emphasis.
-To achieve this, Traction exclusively relies on HTML5/CSS/javascript and uses minimal native platform code.
+To achieve this, Traction exclusively relies on HTML5/CSS/Javascript and uses minimal native platform code.

 ## Core technologies used